 - American Academy of Dermatology

-Dr. Papadopoulos and Dr. Kim treat patients from all around the metro Atlanta, GA, area.
-Their experience and outstanding work is well known, so they treat patients from many areas including Cumming, Alpharetta, Macon, Stockbridge, Rome, Augusta, and beyond.
-Make the right decision and call Dr. Papadopoulos and Dr. Kim for Mohs surgery.
+Dr. Papadopoulos, Dr. Kim, Dr. Neckman, and Dr. Degesys treat patients from all around the metro Atlanta, GA, area.
+Their experience and outstanding work is well-known, so they treat patients from many areas including Cumming, Alpharetta, Macon, Stockbridge, Rome, Augusta, and beyond.
+Make the right decision and call Dr. Papadopoulos, Dr. Kim, Dr. Neckman, and Dr. Degesys for Mohs surgery.